smyrna dental care

 Can a cracked molar heal on its own?

-No. Unlike a broken bone, a cracked tooth cannot regenerate or heal itself.
-The crack will only grow larger over time due to chewing forces and bacteria.
-Professional treatment is the only way to seal and protect the tooth.
+No. Unlike a broken bone, a cracked tooth cannot regenerate or seal itself.
+Chewing forces and bacteria tend to make the crack grow, so professional treatment is the only reliable way to protect the tooth.

 Is a cracked tooth always painful?

 Not always.
-You might only feel pain when you bite down and release, or when you eat something hot or cold.
-This erratic pain is a classic symptom of "Cracked Tooth Syndrome."
-Even if the pain comes and goes, the damage is real and needs assessment.
+You might feel a sharp twinge only when you bite and release, or when you eat something hot or cold.
+This on-and-off pain is a classic sign of cracked tooth syndrome, and the tooth still needs to be evaluated even when the pain comes and goes.

 dental emergency cracked molar